sigasi/sigasi_insights/content/faq.md

 ## The internal web browser does not work on Linux

-Sigasi uses your system's native browser to display html content.
+Sigasi uses your system's native browser to display graphics and html content.
 When Sigasi's default settings do not work on your Linux system, make sure the `webkitgtk` package is installed (`yum install webkit2gtk`).
 You might have to install the `webkitgtk3` package if you're on GTK3 (`yum install webkit2gtk3`).